 Lifestyle changes such as weight loss and increased activity if incontinence is due to being overweight

 Pelvic floor muscle exercises

 Losing weight.
 Excess weight puts extra pressure on the pelvic floor muscles.
 Exercising and eating right can help you lose weight.
 This helps other treatments work better.

 Making certain diet changes.
 Some foods may make you need to urinate more, so it may be good to avoid them.
 These include caffeinated drinks and alcohol.
 Ask your healthcare provider whether these or other diet changes might be helpful.

 Quitting smoking.
 Smoking can lead to a chronic cough that strains pelvic floor muscles.
 Smoking may also damage the bladder and urethra.

-Kegel exercises help strengthen the pelvic floor muscles.
+There are exercises you can do to help strengthen your pelvic floor muscles.
 The pelvic floor muscles act as a sling to help hold the bladder and urethra in place.
 These muscles also help keep the urethra closed.
 Weak pelvic floor muscles may allow urine to leak.
-To strengthen the pelvic floor muscles, do Kegel exercises daily.
+To strengthen the pelvic floor muscles, do the exercises daily.
 In a few months, the muscles will be stronger and tighter.
 This can help prevent urine leakage.

 © 2000-2017 The StayWell Company, LLC.
 780 Township Line Road, Yardley, PA 19067.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.